 Male and female no-see-ums primarily feed on nectar, but only the females bite (they actually slice the skin) because they need the protein in blood to mature their eggs.
 Besides humans, no-see-ums bite, pets, livestock, and wildlife (including birds, amphibians, and reptiles).

 Keeping with the fact that nothing in God’s creation is “simple,” many species of no-see-ums bite at dawn and dusk, but some species bite during the day.
 Some only bite a specific animal, but many no-see-ums bite whatever creature they encounter.
-Some species do not need a blood meal to produce only the first batch of eggs without having a blood meal.
+Some species do not need a blood meal to produce the first batch of eggs.
 The amount of oblong eggs laid varies between species and range from 25 to 450.

 Eggs must remain in a moist area.
-The whitish eggs hatch within two to ten days (depending on species) after during a dark color.
+The whitish eggs hatch within two to ten days (depending on species) after turning a dark color

 The cream colored larvae eat dead plant and animal matter found among mud and rotting leaves.
 They look like worms and go through four molts before pupating.